sreehari4experion/portfolio/README.md

-# training
-This is a learning file for learning and studying git. i've used this file in vs code to update code
+This is a pertfolio page i've made for learning purposes.

-i made some more changes

-new changes are here